Well, that depends on you who ask. But generally speaking…

 In 2010, with help from our fans on Kickstarter, STBD was spun off into a new series, The Baristas (2010-2011).
 Unfortunately, the real-life cafe the show was filmed in was sold and shuttered in 2011, so — like STBD before it — The Baristas never came to a proper end.
 (Yet.)

 Over the years, I’ve spoken about digital marketing and the future of media at conferences from San Jose to Tel Aviv.
-If you need a speaker who’ll get your audience talking, book me.
+Here’s a recent example.
+If you want a speaker who’ll get your audience talking, let’s make that happen together.

 I blogged here for years — and wrote hundreds of posts — but most of my old posts have been retired.
 Maybe because I’m writing a book.
 You never know.